Crochet Snowflake Andros

-To make this snowflake, I used cotton thread size 10 and a 2 mm crochet hook.
+I used cotton thread size 10 and a 2 mm crochet hook for this snowflake motif.
 Its size is 10 cm (about 4 inches) in diameter.
-You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
+You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or a smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 Make a magic ring.

 - Round 1: Ch 3 (counts as dc), 2 dc in the ring, (ch 4, 3 dc in the ring) 5 times, pull the thread end to tighten the ring, ch 2, hdc in 3rd ch of first ch3 (counts as last ch-4 sp).